threefoldtecharchive/grid_weblets/docs/contributing.md

     yarn build
     ```

-    Find the output in the docs directory.
+    Find the output in the `.build/` directory.

 ## Add Weblet To Plain HTML File

 Assume we need to include `vm` weblet in its own `index.html` file.
 Notes:

-1. You will need to include `base.wc.js` & `profiles.wc.js` for every component to workز
+1. You will need to include `base.wc.js` & `profiles.wc.js` for every component to work.
 2. Also, You will need to inject the required libraries [grid3_client](https://www.npmjs.com/package/grid3_client) and [ts-rmb-http-client](https://www.npmjs.com/package/ts-rmb-http-client) in `window.configs` Object.

 The `index.html` file should be like the following.